Calyxium-Lang/Calyxium/README.md

 ## Contributing

 Contributions to Calyxium are welcome!
-If you find a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/Calyxium/Calyxium/issues).
+If you find a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/Calyxium-Lang/Calyxium/issues).
 If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License

-Calyxium is licensed under the BSD 3-Clause License.
+Calyxium is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.